History of labour law: Austria-Hungary

 In certain scheduled unhealthy industries, where certificates of authorization from local authorities must be obtained by intending occupiers, conditions of health and safety for workers can be laid down in the certificate.
 The Minister of the Interior is empowered to draw up regulations prohibiting or making conditions for the employment of young workers or women in dangerous or unhealthy industries.
-The provisions against truck cover not only all industrial workers engaged in manual labour under a contract with an employer, but also shopassistants; the special regulations against fines and deductions apply to factory workers and shops where at least 20 workers are employed.
+The provisions against truck cover not only all industrial workers engaged in manual labour under a contract with an employer, but also shop assistants; the special regulations against fines and deductions apply to factory workers and shops where at least 20 workers are employed.
 In mines under the law of 1884, which supplements the general mining law, employment of women and girls underground is prohibited; boys from 12 to 16 and girls from 12 to 18 may only be employed at light work above ground; 14 is the earliest age of admission for boys underground.
 The shifts from bank to bank must not exceed 12 hours, of which not more than to may be effective work.
 Sunday rest must begin not later than 6 A.M., and must be of 24 hours' duration.
 These last two provisions do not hold in case of pressing danger for safety, health or property.
 Sick and accident funds and mining associations are legislated for in minutest detail.
 The general law provides for safety in working, but special rules drawn up by the district authorities lay down in detail the conditions of health and safety.
 As regards manufacturing industry, the Industrial Code lays no obligation on employers to report accidents, and until the Accident Insurance Law of 1889 came into force no statistics were available.
 In Austria, unlike Germany, the factory inspectorate is organized throughout under a central chief inspector.